Projects: Research, Science Boards, Writing, and Outreach

 Linked for life: the importance of sustaining stream-riparian connections

-Our recent research focused on how the results of human actions like livestock grazing in riparian zones and invasion of nonnative trout in streams disrupt fluxes of invertebrates between streams and riparian forests and grasslands.
+Our recent research focused on how the results of human actions like livestock grazing in riparian zones and invasion of nonnative trout in streams disrupt flows of invertebrates between streams and riparian forests and grasslands.
 These invertebrates are key food resources for predators in both ecosystems, including birds, bats, lizards, and spiders in riparian zones, and fish in streams (Baxter et al. 2005, Fausch et al. 2010, Marcarelli et al. 2020; see Publications).
 For example, unrestricted cattle grazing in riparian zones of Colorado and Wyoming rangeland streams reduced in-fall of terrestrial invertebrates that feed trout by about 45-80% compared to more progressive grazing systems, and trout biomass was lower by a third to half (Saunders and Fausch 2007, 2012, 2018).
 Likewise, invasion of nonnative brook trout in Colorado and Idaho streams reduced emergence of adult aquatic insects by a third to half compared to emergence from streams with native cutthroat trout, which we projected would reduce riparian spiders (a surrogate riparian predator) by 6-20% (Benjamin et al. 2011, 2013).

 Science Advisory Boards